kastoestoramadus/dev-blog-env/_posts/2017-04-23-desired-working-style.md

 tags: [ 'remote-work' ]
 ---

+I got a lot of job offers that were sent as a massive broadcast.
+I would like to get only accurate offers that makes sense to my profile.
+To help you with that please read those working styles:

-## Partial remote work
+## I Partial remote work
 1-3 weeks on-site, rest remotely.
 For 1-3 weeks I work onsite as your other employees/contractors.
 Rest I work remotely.

-## Full-size onsite work with extreme elastic working hours
+## II Full-size onsite work with extreme elastic working hours
 3 weeks of very intensive work on-site and 1 week off.
 Up to 12h x 6 days a week.
 In 3 weeks I will reach an equivalent of a full-time job.

 For three weeks I am close to your workplace.
 I do everything needed.
 I come early and end late.
 If possible I work during the 6-th day.
 All of those overdue hours I accumulate to have "a paid like week off".
 I also need a break during the day to remain creative (no longer than 30 min. without any interaction).